w3f/Grants-Program/applications/paraxiom.md

 ### Overview

-The main goal of the Paraxiom project is to be a trustless oracle chain available to the Dotsama ecosystem.
+The main goal of the Apophenia project is to be a trustless oracle chain available to the Dotsama ecosystem.

-Paraxiom achieves oracle functionality by providing a set of modules that can be used to register and consume data from a variety of external sources.
+Apophenia achieves oracle functionality by providing a set of modules that can be used to register and consume data from a variety of external sources.
 These are organized in the form of ["feeds"](#feeds).

 Essentially, this means:
 - [Registering new feeds](#feed-registration) (aka. sources)
-- [Consuming data](#feed-consumption) from a registered feeds via XCM
+- [Consuming data](#feed-consumption) from a registered feeds via XCM or chain events.
 - A staking / slashing mechanism to ensure the game-theoretic elements of the process

 We are PBA alumni and noticed the lack of oracle primitive in this ecosystem, and then decided to fix that.